 As it is written, ‘Behold, I am laying in Zion a stone of stumbling, and a rock of offense; and whoever believes in him will not be put to shame.’

 In Romans 9:33, Paul combines Is.
 8:14 and Is.
 28:16 into one midrashic statement, indicating that the “stone of stumbling” (8:14) and the “cornerstone” laid in Zion (28:16) are both the same stone.
-He implicitly identifies this multi-purpose stone as Jesus, yet Isaiah 8:14 says that YHWH will be the stone of stumbling to both houses of Israel.
+He identifies this stone as Jesus, yet in Isaiah 8:14 YHWH is said to be the stone of stumbling.
 Capes therefore contends:

 Paul takes Isaiah’s oracle describing YHWH as the stumbling stone for both houses of Israel and transfers the words to Christ.
 He apparently has concluded that prophetic statements about Israel’s God can appropriately be used to described the crucified and risen Messiah.3

-According to Capes, Paul uses this stone metaphor to merge the identities of Jesus and YHWH into one.
-But is it wise to attribute such a confusing theological method to Paul?4 An informed decision must consider the full context of the OT passage Paul draws from.
-Indeed, Capes neglects the remainder of Isaiah’s oracle, which goes on to describe Israel’s stumbling.
+Is Paul really making the innovative theological move that Capes suggests?
+Not according to the full context of the OT passage Paul draws from.
+Capes neglects the remainder of Isaiah’s oracle, which goes on to describe Israel’s stumbling.
 And here we find a second individual who is both distinguished from and subservient to YHWH – Israel’s Messianic King (cp.
 Heb.
 2:13):

 8:18 Behold, I [Messiah] and the children whom the LORD [YHWH] has given me are signs and portents in Israel from the LORD [YHWH] of hosts. . .
 20 If they will not speak according to this word, it is because they have no dawn.
 21 They will pass through the land, greatly distressed and hungry.
 And when they are hungry, they will be enraged and will speak contemptuously against their king and their God.

-Israel stumbles over YHWH and his appointed human king not because they are both the same individual, but for the simple reason that YHWH is working through the Messiah.
-To stumble over the Messiah is also to stumble over his God YHWH, whom he represents before the people.5
+Israel stumbles over YHWH and his appointed Messianic king not because they are both the same individual, but for the simple reason that YHWH is working through the Messiah.
+To stumble over the Messiah is therefore also to stumble over the Messiah’s God, YHWH.

-Moreover, Paul’s application of Isaiah 8:14 to Jesus is a prime example of the Jewish principle of agency whereby something done to one’s agent is regarded as having been done to the person himself.
-The apostle confirms this by noting that the righteousness of God is seen in the work he has done through Christ (Rom.
-10:1-4, cp.
-3:21-26).6
+Moreover, Paul’s application of Isaiah 8:14 to Jesus is a prime example of the well-established Jewish principle of agency whereby something done to one’s duly appointed agent (i.e. the Messiah) is regarded as if it had been done to the one who sent him (i.e. God).5

 b.
 Romans 10:6-8 (citing Deut.
 30:11-14)